Eptek Art & Culture Centre

 MAKERS SESSION

-Join us for another drop-in Makers Session in the Eptek gallery on Sunday, March 15 from 1pm to 3pm.
+Join us for another drop-in Makers’ Session in the Eptek gallery on Sunday, April 19th from 1pm to 3pm.
 Gather up your latest project (or that one you’ve been meaning to sit down and finish) and join us for an afternoon of making!
 These sessions are a great chance to catch up with some friends, meet new ones, and see what other makers are creating!
 This event is free to attend, and everyone is welcome (BYO project).

 About The Friends of Eptek Centre